Craig updates a previous letter and begins an annual tradition.

 Fortunately, my employer figured out how to get by and I worked through the lockdowns.
 And even though I wasn’t allowed to go with my wife to her doctor appointments and we couldn’t really see as many people as we would have liked or celebrated with family and friends to share in our immediate joy, we considered ourselves lucky to have spent a secluded 3 days in the hospital delivering a healthy baby boy.

-Dad didn’t agree with most of the government mandated restrictions and, quite frankly, neither did I. God forbid he expressed that view publicly…or should I say, Science forbid?
-We’d darkly joke that once we started joking about it and making fun of it, the COVID monster would hear us and come for us.
+Dad didn’t agree with most of the government mandated restrictions and, quite frankly, neither did I. God forbid we expressed that view publicly…or should I say, Science forbid?
+We’d darkly joke that once we started joking about it and making fun of it, the invisible COVID monster would hear us and come for us.

 So, until the hospital visit that first week of October, Dad hadn’t really mentioned to anyone in the family that he hadn’t been feeling great since the spring.
 There was a brief moment at the end of the summer where he mentioned he thought his eczema was flaring up again and he was checking into that.
 He was a little tired but, hey, who was he to complain?
 None of us had been feeling great with all of this in our lives.